QualityQuestion/Aphid-Bot/README.md

 Aphid bot is a Sysbot inspired .NET application for Pokemon Ultra Sun and Ultra Moon.
 It is almost entirely based off [Ledybot](https://github.com/olliz0r/Ledybot) and [Sysbot](https://github.com/kwsch/SysBot.NET)

+If you plan on contributing to the development of the bot, I apologize profusely in advance for the spaghetti code.
+I tried my best to throughouly comment any changes I made, but this was my first ever C# project and it really shows.
+There are a few non-essential functions like Pk7idlecleanup() that do not work at all as intended.
+I would like to fix these down the line; but I've spent so much of the last month fixing extremely minor bugs and QoL changes that I feel like if I don't release now, I am never going to.

 ## Setting up Aphid Bot:

 Video on how to setup Aphid bot: VIDEO LINK HERE.